A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-The VSD data from \cite{NK2} cited by the FDA \cite{Yogurtcu} is scant, reporting only 21 postvaccination myo/pericarditis cases for those 18--29 (males and females, BNT162b2 and mRNA-1273, doses 1 and 2), with 18 of the cases ($\approx 86\%$) requiring hospitalization \cite[p.\ 16]{NK2}.
-A comparison of Buchan et al.'s myo/pericarditis data from Ontario \cite[Table 4, collected 6/1/21-- 9/4/21]{BuchanPreprint} to VSD data through 10/9/21 \cite[pp.\ 8, 16]{Klein} shows that, among males and females ages 18--39, the number of myo/pericarditis cases per million second doses of mRNA-1273 detected by Public Health Ontario is 3.76 times the number detected by the CDC's VSD system---see Appendix 3 of Supplement 2.
+To support its estimates of VAM/P-hospitalization and ICU-admission risk, the FDA in \cite{Yogurtcu} cites a source of VSD data \cite{NK2} with a collection-cutoff point of 21 August 2021, over four months before completion of its mRNA-1273 assessment.
+The VSD data from \cite{NK2} cited by the FDA \cite{Yogurtcu} is scant, reporting only 21 postvaccination myo/pericarditis cases for those 18--29 \cite[p.\ 16]{NK2}.
+A comparison of Buchan et al.'s myo/pericarditis data from Ontario~\cite[Table 4, collected 1 June 2021--4 September 2021]{BuchanPreprint} to VSD data through 19 October 2021 \cite[pp.\ 8, 16] {Klein} shows that, among males and females ages 18--39, the number of myo/pericarditis cases per million 2nd doses of mRNA-1273 detected by Public Health Ontario is 3.76 times the number detected by the CDC's VSD system [Supplement S2, Appendix S3].